What are the Benefits of Breastmilk?

 What should I know about breast milk benefits?

-The first 1000 days of your baby’s life, from the first day of your pregnancy up to 2 years of life, represent a critical period of growth and development.
+Pregnancy and infancy represent a critical period of growth and development for your baby.
 This is the best time to provide an environment that will help support life-long health, including the nutrition your baby gets.

 The most complete form of nutrition for infants - breast milk - offers a range of benefits for health, growth, immunity, and development.